blazej-bucha/graflab-cookbook/README.md

 The HOWTOs are ordinary MATLAB scripts.
 Attached is the `./src/compile_doc.m` script to convert the m-files to Live Scripts, PDF and HTML documentation if this is what you prefer.
-The outputs are saved to the `./doc` directory.
+The Live Scripts are saved to `./src` and the PDF and HTML documentation to `./doc`.
 The current version of the compiled cookbook is also available online at [https://blazejbucha.com/graflab/doc](https://blazejbucha.com/graflab/doc).